samboy/rg32hash/Variants/README.md

   rounding down.
 The resulting number is added to the number of blank
   rounds we have.

+## Computation cost

+The computation needed to hash a short string is the square of the size of our RadioGatún variant (order _n_ calculations per Beltmill calculation, multiplied by order _n_ blank rounds).
+As the string we hash increases in length to infinity, however, the time needed to hash it is linear to the size of our mill.

 ## Some test vectors

 Here is the string '1' (i.e. the one-byte string with the byte 0x31)